JamesOwers/midi_degradation_toolkit/baselines/README.md

     ```
     output
         task1__all_loss_summary.pdf  <- all of the loss curves in one plot
         task1__best_model_loss.pdf   <- the loss curves for the best model
         task1__min_loss_summary.pdf  <- of all models, a summary of the minimum
                                         validation losses they attained over
                                         each setting
-        table...
+        task1_table.tex              <- full results for train vaild test split
+        ...
+        summary_table.tex            <- superset of table in the paper
     ```